What should you consider when choosing a country for outbound exchange?

 Visa

-You should contact the relevant embassy or equivalent if you have questions about the visa and the application process.
-If you have already been nominated to a host institution, you can also contact them, for example, if you need documents for your visa application.
+Contact the relevant embassy or consulate for questions about the visa and the application process.
+If you have already been nominated to a host institution, you can also contact them for any documents needed for the visa application.

 Vaccines

-If you are going on a placement, there may be requirements for specific vaccines.
-As soon as you have received a response to your exchange application and know where you will be traveling, you should contact your department and host institution for more information about any vaccine requirements for the placement period.
+If you are going on a placement, there may be specific vaccine requirements.
+Please contact your faculty/department and the host institution for information on any vaccine requirements for the placement period.